 Many of the best things to do in Prospect Heights, Brooklyn can be found by walking down Vanderbilt Avenue between Grand Army Plaza and Atlantic Avenue.
 This is what I would consider to be the central vein of this neighborhood dotted with restaurants, shops, cafes, and more.

-Here are a few of our favorite picks along Vanderbilt Avenue:
+Here are a few of our favorite picks along Vanderbilt Avenue, where you can find some of the best restaurants in Prospect Heights too:

 Alta Calidad – One of my all-time favorite date spots for dinner is the innovative Mexican cuisine and menu available at this Prospect Heights restaurant that also won the 2018 Michelin Bib Award.
 Try the queso fundido, tacos, or the al pastor plate.